StrongLoop-Evangelists/workshop-marketplace/workshop/02-first-model.md

-# Create your first LoopBack model/API
+# Create our first LoopBack model/API

 LoopBack takes a model driven approach to building out APIs.
-Based on your responses to the command line prompts, it will create a JSON file with your model schema and details.
+Based on our responses to the command line prompts, it will create a JSON file with our model schema and details.

 To invoke the generator, we type `lb model` and go through the list of prompts.

-### Enter the name of your model
+### Enter the name of our model
 ```
 lb model
 ?
 Enter the model name: